 5. Rocks And other Boulders To Draw

-And now for a little drawing tutorial that rocks (sorry, we had to).
+And now for a beginner a little drawing tutorial that rocks (sorry, we had to).
 If you enjoy drawing elements of nature, it can be easy to get caught up on the more naturally beautiful elements such as trees or water, but it can be just as valuable to learn how to draw other objects such as rocks.
 Find out how here.

 Crystals have become more popular over recent years, and whether you believe that they have healing properties or like them for their aesthetic, there is no denying that they are pretty.
 Learn how to draw beautiful crystals here.